Stellacore/peridetic/README.md

 Overall, as long as the calling code is reasonably responsible handling its own data values, then everything should be fine.
-If you are uncomfortable with this level of responsibility, you might consider utilizing a few utility functions from the project test environment: TODO-
+If you are uncomfortable with this level of responsibility, you might consider utilizing a few utility functions from the project test environment:

+	* TODO- periLocal.h dev/test package function access